Lavikjo/portfolio/output/skills/index.rst

 Electronics
 ----------------

 I like to design and build electrical devices.
 I am mostly interested in embedded systems and PCB design.
 I have learned to document circuits in digital form.
 These means I have experience creating printed circuit board and schematic designs in ECAD software.
 I am also able to transfer these designs to the physical realm.
 I am familiar with generating proper files for professional PCB manufacturing.
+I have designed and ordered around 10 circuit boards.
 My experience with electronics range from designing radio transmitters to connecting my coffee pot to the Internet. (:doc:`plastics-product-design`, :doc:`electronics-workshop`)

+.. thumbnail:: /images/receiver.jpg
+.. thumbnail:: /images/sensor.jpg
+.. thumbnail:: /images/synth.jpg
+	:height: 3120
+	:width:	4160
+	:scale: 6 %

 ----